Course Policies and Grades

 In special circumstances, students may request to take a course by arrangement.
 Only courses that are requirements for the Certificate in Applied Studies can be taken by arrangement.
 A student may take only one course by arrangement while completing their Certificate in Applied Studies.
 A course by arrangement is graded on a S/U basis.

 A completed course by arrangement form must be submitted to the Office of the Registrar by the add/drop day of the term in which the course is taken.
-The form must be approved by the Academic Advisor, the Program Director, and the Registrar.
+The form must be approved by the student's academic advisor, the Director of BUILD, and the University Registrar.

 Dropping a Course